BrazilianFriendsOfSymfony/BFOSSyncContentBundle/README.md

 The BFOSSyncContentBundle
 =========================

 This Symfony 2 bundle helps you synchronize your content with your remote server.
+It also deploys your application.

 This bundle was inspired by sfSyncContentPlugin by Punk'Ave and MadalynnPlumBundle.